-Based on the old Panerai Luminor 1950 8 Days Rattrapante split seconds chronograph (Ref.
-PAM 319) that was first revealed back in 2009, the new limited edition Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium (PAM 530) replaces the heavy (and also, pricey) rose gold with light-weight titanium, but leaves intact the laconically decorated in-house automatic movement, as well as the familiar layout of its matte black dial.
+Based on the old Luminor 1950 8 Days Rattrapante split-seconds chronograph (Ref.
+PAM 319) that was first revealed back in 2009, the 2013 limited edition Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium (PAM 530) replaces the heavy (and also, pricey) rose gold with light-weight titanium, but leaves intact the laconically decorated in-house automatic movement, as well as the familiar layout of its matte black dial.

 But what is the most important, is that Panerai decided to keep their signature linear power reserve indicator.
 Left at its usual place at 6 hours, the horizontal scale is easily readable and also gives the watch its unique “vintage” flavor.